kodexa-labs/aws-eks-cdk/README.md

 ```

+## IAM Permissions

+If you are not running the CDK script with an AWS administrator role, then it is best to ensure you have the rights
+needed.
+You can use the policy.json in this repository to provide you with the correct role for the deployment.

 ## Destroying the EKS cluster

 You can also use the CDK command to destroy the environment that was created.